Color Bregman TV: The Idea in a Nutshell: Discrete 1d TV

 In other words, the $j$-th component of $q$ is given as

 Now consider the regular Bregman iteration on each signal $f_i$ separately.
 In the $(k+1)$-th iteration one solves

+for $D^T q_i^k \in \partial J(u_i^k)$.
 We can see that the Bregman iteration basically weights the penalization of each component of $Du_i$, or, in other words, weights the penalization of the approximated derivative.
-If the $j$-th component of $u_i^{k}$ had a 'jump up', i.e. $Du_i^{k}(j)>0$, i.e. $q_i^{k}(j)=1$, then a 'jump up' of $u_i^{k+1}$ at the $j$-th component is not penalized anymore and the size of the jump is determined exclusively by the minimization of $\| u_i - f_i\|^2 $.
-Notice that this property has been studied in the literature and it has been shown theoretically as well as experimentally, that this iterative procedure restores the contrast of the reconstructed image and often leads to higher quality results than plain TV minimization.
+If the $j$-th component of $u_i^{k}$ had a `jump up', i.e. $Du_i^{k}(j)>0$, i.e. $q_i^{k}(j)=1$, then a `jump up' of $u_i^{k+1}$ at the $j$-th component is not penalized anymore and the size of the jump is determined exclusively by the minimization of $\| u_i - f_i\|^2 $.
+Note that this property has been studied in literature and it has been shown theoretically as well as experimentally that Bregman iteration restores the contrast of the reconstructed image and often leads to higher quality results than plain TV minimization.

 In the above Bregman iteration the $q^{k}_i(j)$ could be interpreted as the likelihood of the true image having an edge in the corresponding direction at this component.
-The higher the value of $q^{k}_i(j)$, the smaller is the weight for an edge with $Du^{k+1}_i(j)>0$ or, in other words, the more likely is an edge in this direction.
+The higher the value of $q^{k}_i(j)$, the smaller is the penalty for an edge with $Du^{k+1}_i(j)>0$ or, in other words, the more likely is an edge in this direction.
 Notice that once $q^{k}_i(j)=1$ or $q^{k}_i(j)=-1$ the magnitude of $Du^{k+1}_i(j)$ does not matter anymore.

 Viewing the $q^{k}_i(j)$ as likelihoods of the true image having an edge, motivates our idea for color Bregman iteration: If we have a signal (e.g. an image) with multiple channels, we consider it to be likely that all channels share the position of the true edges as well as their direction.
-If $q^{k}_i(j) >0$ for all channels $i$ we want to reduce the penalty on all $u_i^{k+1}$ for having a 'jump up' at the $j$-th component.
+If $q^{k}_i(j) >0$ for all channels $i$ we want to reduce the penalty on all $u_i^{k+1}$ for having a `jump up' at the $j$-th component.
 On the other hand, if some $q^{k}_i(j) >0$ and some $q^{k}_l(j) <0$ this behavior is likely due to noise and one should not change the penalization of the corresponding component.
-We therefore propose to compute the 'likelihood' of an edge in each color channel as a linear combination of all $q^{k}_i$, i.e. computing
+We therefore propose to compute the `likelihood' of an edge in each color channel as a linear combination of all $q^{k}_i$, i.e. computing

-with $\tilde{p}_i^{k} = \sum_l w_{i,l} p^{k}_l$ and non-negative weights $w_{i,l}$.
-We will demonstrate in this paper, that this kind of color Bregman iteration has significant advantages over the channel by channel reconstruction of color images.
+with $\tilde{q}_i^{k} = \sum_l w_{i,l} q^{k}_l$ and nonnegative weights $w_{i,l}$.
+We will demonstrate in this paper that this kind of color Bregman iteration has significant advantages over the channel by channel reconstruction of color images.